Academies Trainings

 Project Based Learning for Academies, Middle Schools and Elementary Schools

-• -The difference between a PBL experience and simply “doing projects.”
+-The crucial distinction between a true PBL experience and simply "doing projects"

-• -How to manage a project in the classroom without having chaos.
+-Effective strategies for managing a project in the classroom without chaos

-• -How to use PBL resources to create PBL unit plans.
+-How to leverage PBL resources to create robust unit plans

 Project Based Learning: Splash